ansontwk/DeepVIC/README.md

 ## GUI version

-As of version 1.1.0, DeepVIC supports a GUI version based on the Gradio frontend.
+As of version 1.1.2, DeepVIC supports a GUI version based on the Gradio frontend.
 However, this version is early in development.
 Bugs and unintended behavior may occur.
 Please use the CLI version in case you are unsure.

 1. Navigate to the DeepVIC directory.

 2. Run `python DeepVIC_gui.py`

 3. On your browser, navigate to `http://127.0.0.1:7860`

+Alternatively, run `python DeepVIC_gui.py --share` to create a sharable link to the GUI.

 ## OS and hardware requirements
 - unix/linux system (tested on Ubunutu 20.04)